VadeanFlaviuAlexandru/Simple_Calculator/README.md

 ## Key Features

 * A simple working calculator
-* Has a day and night theme changer button with nice animation
+* Has a day and night theme button with nice animation
 * Used this great nature palette for it:

 ![3](https://user-images.githubusercontent.com/103831098/195432396-49c5a42f-2d8f-492f-b65e-a7a27348d9cf.PNG)